Megeve, Haute-Savoie tourism & sightseeing

-Visit Megeve (Rhone-Alpes, France)
+Visit Megeve (Rhone-Alpes, France)Photo Gallery

-Megeve is a town and ski resort found in the Alps just south of Sallanches and west of Chamonix-Mont-Blanc.
+Megeve is a town and ski resort in the Alps just south of Sallanches and west of Chamonix-Mont-Blanc.
 Historically an important leather tannery town, Megeve's role as a ski resort was established at the beginning of the 20th century by the Rothschild family.
 It is now considered by many to be one of the most beautiful ski-resorts in the world.

 The main square is dominated by its church, which dates back to the 14th century, and perhaps even earlier than that, and is built in the late Gothic style.
-Many of the houses in the old centre are medieval in origin and from the main square you can wander through the attractive narrow streets, occasionally coming upon fountains or the lavoir (communal washing areas) on Rue d'Arly.
+Many of the houses in the old centre of Megeve are medieval in origin and from the main square you can wander through the attractive narrow streets, occasionally coming upon fountains or the lavoir (communal washing areas) on Rue d'Arly.

-As well as the older buildings in Megeve the town also has an architectural heritage dating to the 20th century following its 'discovery' and development as a prestigious ski resort (see Megeve history below).
+As well as the older buildings in Megeve the town also has an architectural heritage dating to the 20th century following its 'discovery' and development as a prestigious ski resort.

 The architect Henry Jacques le Même developed a chalet style inspired by farms in the region and he came to be known as the inventor of the ski-chalet style as we know it today.
-His style defined the growth of the ski-station, its chalets as well as its hotels and schools and three of his chalets - La Croix des Perchets (1928), le Grizzly (1932) and the Cairn (1941) are now classified historic buildings.
+His style defined the growth of the ski-station, its chalets as well as its hotels and schools and three of his chalets - La Croix des Perchets (1928), le Grizzly (1932) and the Cairn (1941) - are now classified historic buildings.

 The main ski areas are on Rochebrune with Cote 2000 and Mont Arbois, the two main mountain ridges that stand above the town, while other smaller ski areas found around Combloux and La Giettaz.
 Together they form part of the ski domaine known as 'Evasion Mont Blanc'.